 The second step includes washing all areas of your face with a mild sulfate-free facial cleanser.
 If you suffer from acne, choose a product containing salicylic acid or allantoin.
 Use it two times a day as well.
 Remember that over-washing can backfire!

 After washing your face, apply a hydrating and soothing toner.
 It will adjust your skin pH to an optimal level – slightly acidic.
 Your skin will look radiant and also resists harmful bacteria.
 Avoid products containing alcohol, fragrances, and natural oils.
 Look for ingredients that may hydrate your skin: glycerin, ceramides, fatty alcohols (cetyl and stearyl), and lactic acid.

 Apply Serum + Moisturizer

 Serums are typically lighter and have active ingredients in them.
 They can deeply penetrate your skin.
 So, after toning your face, you should apply two to four drops of serum all over the face.
 It usually absorbs quickly.
 There are different types of serums addressing specific skincare concerns.
-For combination skin, choose the product with one of these ingredients – hyaluronic acid, vitamin C, vitamin E, or niacinamide.
+For combination skin, choose the product with hyaluronic acid, vitamin C, vitamin E, or niacinamide.

 Ready?!
 Ok, it’s time to moisturize.
-Remember, you have to use a product that works for both types of skin.
+Remember, you must use a product that works for both skin types.
 The good news is the current market has many varieties of one-size-fits moisturizers!
 Just make sure the product is oil-free and alcohol-free.
 If you decide to use two different moisturizers to target oily and dry areas specifically, choose water-soluble products on dry sites and oil-soluble products on T-zone.
 Apply your moisturizer in the morning right after the serum, and don’t forget to repeat this ritual in the evening.